dwarvesf/brainery/memo/software-development-life-cycle-101.md

 ---
 tags:
   - SDLC
+  - software
 title: Software Development Life Cycle 101
 date: 2020-05-19
-description: null
+description:
-authors: null
+authors:
 menu: memo
-toc: null
+toc:
-notice: null
+notice:
-type: null
+type: memo
 hide_frontmatter: false
-author: null
+author:
 created_time: 2021-07-21
 created: 2020-05-19
 ---

 This workshop contains the basic knowledge on Software Development Life Cycle, provides people with a step-to-step guideline and the artifacts which will be created on the way.
 We don't dive in the details.
 Instead, we treat it as an overview look on how to build software successfully.

-### Table of Content
+## Table of Content

 1. What is Software Project?
 1. Software Development Life Cycle
 1. SDLC Models

-# What is Software Project?
+## What is Software Project?

 We build software, and we need a planned undertaking.
 So call software project is “A specific plan or design” or “A planned undertaking”.

-## Project Constraints
+### Project Constraints

 A software project has a lot of constraints.
 Cost, scope, quality, customer satisfaction, risk, resource, time, or anything in between.